 The concentration of reactive halogen in the mid-latitude stratosphere (EESC-ML) is generally smaller than in the Antarctic stratosphere because halocarbons have had less time to become degraded by high-energy solar radiation in the younger mid-latitude stratosphere (the mean age of mid-latitude stratospheric air is ~3 years) .
 In addition, EESC-ML values have decreased relatively closer to 1980 levels primarily because they more closely track tropospheric trends given the shorter transport times for moving air from the troposphere to mid-latitude stratosphere.
 Another factor contributing to the larger relative decrease in EESC-ML arises because reactive halogen levels in mid-latitudes are more sensitive to changes observed for shorter-lived chemicals that have decreased quite rapidly in the lower atmosphere during the past two decades (e.g., CH3CCl3, CH3Br).

 Similar to ODGI-A, the ODGI-ML is defined as 100 at the peak in EESC-ML, and zero at the 1980 benchmark EESC-ML level, corresponding to when substantial ozone-layer recovery might be expected in the mid-latitude stratosphere if all other factors were to remain constant.
 Based upon reactive halogen abundances inferred for the mid-latitude stratosphere in 1980, we expect this recovery level to occur as EESC-ML drops below approximately 1200 ppt EESC (Figure 2, dotted blue line).
-On this scale, the 2021 value of the ODGI-ML was 50.1, i.e., by that time we had progressed nearly 50% (i.e. 100-50.1) of the way along the path toward a stratospheric halogen level that would allow a near-normal ozone layer in mid-latitudes, all other factors being constant (Figure 3).
+On this scale, the 2022 value of the ODGI-ML was 48.6, i.e., by that time we had progressed about 51% (i.e. 100-48.6) of the way along the path toward a stratospheric halogen level that would allow a near-normal ozone layer in mid-latitudes, all other factors being constant (Figure 3).
 The latter is projected to occur in mid-latitudes sometime around 2045 (Carpenter and Daniel et al., 2018) (see Figure 2).
 Past changes in ODGI-A and ODGI-ML are displayed in Figure 3.

 Methyl bromide and methyl chloride (CH3Br, CH3Cl) are unique among ozone-depleting gases because they have substantial natural sources.
-Despite the large natural source of CH3Br, its atmospheric concentration has declined after 1998, when reported total human industrial production was reduced owing to the Montreal Protocol restrictions. .
-Production for controlled dispersive uses was essentially phased out by 2014, and since that time, the global CH3Br concentration has not changed appreciably, although year-to-year variations are observed.
+Despite the large natural source of CH3Br, its atmospheric concentration has declined after 1998, when reported total human industrial production was reduced owing to the Montreal Protocol restrictions.
+Production for controlled dispersive uses was essentially phased out by 2014, and since that time, the global CH3Br concentration has not changed appreciably, although year-to-year variations are observed observed that are likely related to enhanced burning during El Nino years (Nicewonger et al., 2021).
 Production for exempt uses continues but has not shown an appreciable change over the past decade.

-Although the concentrations of the three most abundant HCFCs have increased in the background atmosphere over the past two decades (see https://gml.noaa.gov/hats/about/hcfc.html), their concentrations have stabilized in recent years, likely because production peaked in 2013 and has since decreased.
+Although the concentrations of the three most abundant HCFCs have increased in the background atmosphere over the past two decades (see https://gml.noaa.gov/hats/about/hcfc.html), growth rates have steadily declined for HCFC-22 and HCFC-142b, likely because production peaked in 2013 and has since decreased.
+HCFC-141b has exhibited slightly increased abundance in recent years, although the cause for this increase is not currently known (Western et al., 2022).
 The global phase-out of production and consumption of HCFCs for dispersive uses is scheduled for 2030 by the Montreal Protocol.
 At their current concentrations, the three most abundant HCFCs contribute 10% to the atmospheric burden of total chlorine and 5% to reactive halogen (as EESC).

 While the Montreal Protocol on Substances that Deplete the Ozone Layer is considered a success and could be a model for future efforts to stem climate change (Montzka et al., 2011), ozone layer recovery is not a forgone conclusion.
 Full recovery is expected only with sustained declines in atmospheric chlorine and bromine in future years and continued adherence to the production and consumption restrictions outlined in the Protocol.
 The emission increases noted for CFC-11 from 2013-2018 threatened to delay ozone layer recovery, but the emission declines noted after 2018 suggest that any delay in recovery will be less than a few years despite substantial amounts of CFC-11 having been added to foam banks since 2013 (Dhomse et al., 2019; TEAP 2021).